chris-fellows/cf-monitor/README.md

 # cf-monitor

 A system for monitoring various items and then taking an action.
 E.g. Check that your CRM web application is running and the Login page is available.
+E.g. Run a SQL query that checks if a particular table contains any anomaly records.

-A Monitor Agent is installed on particular machines.
+A Monitor Agent is installed on particular machines and performs the checking.
 Monitor Agent Manager runs centrally and Monitor Agents communicate with it.
+Monitor Agent Manager sends Monitor Agent the list of items to check.

 For each monitor item then there are various events that can occur when the item is checked.
 A list of conditions can be assigned to the event and action(s) can be taken if all conditions are valid.
-In the above example then there would be events 'HTTP status returned' & 'HTTP status not returned'.
-If event 'HTTP status returned' occurs then the condition 'Status not 200' would be evaluated and if the condition was true then an email could be sent.
+For example, If the HTTP check for the CRM Login page returns a non 200 status then an email can be sent.

 Monitor UI
 ----------